 A Herculean task (a job requiring great efforts): Eradication of poverty is a Herculean task requiring the collective efforts of the entire country.

 Lynch Law (the practice of punishing people where the punishment is inflicted by unauthorised persons and without judicial trial): Mob law denotes the same thing when carried out by a mob.
-In African countries they often resort to lynch laws.
+In African countries, they often resort to lynching laws.

 A maiden speech (the first speech of a new member in a public body as in Town Hall or in Parliament): Amitabh’s maiden speech was very impressive.

 A nine days’ wonder (a fascinating but temporary phenomenon): Beauty is, proverbially, a nine days’ wonder.